Ægir Steinarsson

-Ægir Þór Steinarsson (born May 10, 1991) is an Icelandic basketball player for LEB Oro club CB Lucentum Alicante and the Icelandic national team, where he participated at the EuroBasket 2015 and EuroBasket 2017.
+Ægir Þór Steinarsson (born 10 May 1991) is an Icelandic basketball player for Úrvalsdeild karla club Stjarnan and the Icelandic national team, where he participated at the EuroBasket 2015 and EuroBasket 2017.
+In 2025, he won the Icelandic championship for the first time and was named the Finals MVP.

 College

 Ægir played with Newberry from 2011 to 2013.

 Career

 Ægir started his career with Fjölnir and was named to the 1. deild karla Domestic All-First team in 2009.
 The following season, he was selected to the Icelandic All-Star game, when he also won the three-point contest, and again in 2011.

 In September 2015, Ægir signed with KR of the Icelandic Úrvalsdeild karla.
-On February 13, 2016, he helped the team win the Icelandic Cup.
+On 13 February 2016 he helped the team win the Icelandic Cup.
 Two weeks later, KR allowed Ægir out of his contract to sign with Spanish club Peñas Huesca of the LEB Oro.